The Story Behind Presto DB

 Ever since release, developers worldwide have been tinkering with the software to enable it to handle more queries and data at a much faster rate – and new releases are coming out every month.

-Even other tech giants have come into the picture to use Presto DB as their go-to SQL software.
-A year after release, streaming megacorporation Netflix has reported that they’ve used Presto DB to handle 10 petabytes of data stored on AWS S3.
+Even other tech giants have come into the picture to use Presto as their go-to SQL software.
+A year after release, streaming megacorporation Netflix has reported that they’ve used Trino (formerly Presto SQL)to handle 10 petabytes of data stored on AWS S3.

 The Change from PrestoSQL to Trino